matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 aggregations, avoids us having to always send lots of individual unbundled relation events individually to the client.

-The following Client-Server APIs should bundle relations:
+The following client-server APIs should bundle relations in the `unsigned` property of events they return:

   - `/rooms/{roomId}/messages`
   - `/rooms/{roomId}/context`